KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-MTA-BusAlerts by avianto](https://github.com/avianto/MMM-MTA-BusAlerts)

+1. Recommendation: Found `git checkout` in file `CONTRIBUTING.md`: Replace it with `git switch`.
+It's not a drop-in replacement, so make sure to check the documentation.
-1. Recommendation: Found `npm run` in file `package.json`: Replace it with `node --run`.
+2. Recommendation: Found `npm run` in file `package.json`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-2. Recommendation: There is no dependabot configuration file.
+3. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-3. Information: There are updates for 4 dependencie(s):
+4. Information: There are updates for 4 dependencie(s):
-   - @eslint/js                ^9.28.0  →  ^9.33.0
+   - @eslint/js                ^9.28.0  →  ^9.34.0
    - @stylistic/eslint-plugin   ^4.4.0  →   ^5.2.3
-   - eslint                    ^9.28.0  →  ^9.33.0
+   - eslint                    ^9.28.0  →  ^9.34.0
    - globals                   ^16.2.0  →  ^16.3.0